celer-pkg/celer/docs/en-US/advance_generate_cmake_config.md

 > **Note:**
 > &emsp;&emsp;Note that the namespace is defined in the cmake_config file.
 If it is not defined, it will be the same as the library name.
 The namespace is also the prefix of the config file name.

-**2. How to generate cmake configuration files for libraries with components**
+**2. How to generate cmake config files for libraries with components**

-For example, ffmpeg, you should create a cmake_config.toml file in the version directory of the port.
+For example, ffmpeg, you should create a **cmake_config.toml** file in the version directory of the port.

 ```
 └── ffmpeg